fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers_grammar.rst

 Where to start?
 -----------------

-The org.python.pyev.parser plugin contains all the grammars supported by pydev.
+The org.python.pyev.parser plugin contains all the grammars supported by PyDev.
 JavaCC knowledge is needed to edit those files (most notably the python.jjt_template files -- python.jjt files should not be directly edited).

 The most relevant packages are: